mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 tangler will die but by that time it will have pulled all the organic matter out of the ground beneath it, leaving dead soil in which nothing else will grow.
-The process can take years or even decades, during which a single grounded tangler can become a mat of fibres several metres deep and hundreds across.
-The very largest infestations have been known to reach tens of kilometres in width.
+The process can take years or even decades, during which a single grounded tangler can become a mat of fibres several meters deep and hundreds across.
+The very largest infestations have been known to reach tens of kilometers in width.
 ```

 ```